YingbingZhu/movie-review-site/README.md

 # movie-review-site
-building web application with Prisma
+A full-stack web application that consists of a Node.js/Express backend utilizing Prisma to interact with  MySQL database.